searchspring/snap/packages/snap-platforms/magento2/README.md

 # Magento2 Platform
-This platform interface gives you helper functions to use with the Magento2 platform.
+This platform library gives you helper functions to use with the Magento2 platform.

 ## Usage
-To use the platform interface, simply import what you wish to use from `@searchspring/snap-platforms/magento2`.
+To use the platform library, simply import what you wish to use from `@searchspring/snap-platforms/magento2`.

 ```jsx
 import { addToCart } from '@searchspring/snap-platforms/magento2';